Residency Program

 One of the distinguishing characteristics of the Keck School of Medicine of USC Neurosurgical Training Program is the ability to experience the PGY-7 year as a resident supervisor.
-The resident supervisor is expected to run his/her own service, teach and mentor residents, interns and medical students; manage his/her own operating room schedule; and act as administrative chief of the training program for six months.
-This includes designing and scheduling all educational activities within the department.
+The resident supervisor is expected to run his/her own service, teach and mentor residents, interns and medical students; manage his/her own operating room schedule; and act as administrative chief of the training program.

 For further information, please contact: